-One member of staff has been seconded from the Courts Service.
-A second member of staff was recruited in October 2021.
+One member of staff has been seconded from the Courts Service and a second member of staff was recruited in 2021.
+Two further staff were recruited in August and October 2022 via civil service mobility and a Public Appointments Service competition respectively.
 Pension liabilities of such staff will be met out of Vote 12 Superannuation and no provision has been made in these financial statements in respect of these costs.